Perceptual Neuroimaging in Practice

 -> We will provide example data for the practical parts.
 However, if you have data of your own, feel free to apply what you learned to that!

--> At least one expert will be present for each session (PI with MRI experience, usually Ben)
+-> At least one expert will be available for help with questions - either in person or as an e-mail joker (PI with MRI experience, usually Ben)

 Laptop or computer